-You may be able to return to work after a couple of weeks, however, it is advisable to avoid any strenuous exercise or activities.
+You may be able to return to work after a week, however, it is advisable to avoid any strenuous exercise or activities.

 Before you leave hospital, the doctor or nursing team will be able to provide information about showering/bathing and when you can return to work or get back to your normal routine.